The Best of Banff National Park

 Bow Valley Parkway

 If there is a style of biking you enjoy, you’ll find an abundance of scenic places to get on a bike in Banff in the summer.
-My absolute favorite road to cycle, though, is the Bow Valley Parkway, especially when it’s low season or when Parks Canada closes it to vehicles.
+My favorite road to cycle, though, is the Bow Valley Parkway, especially when it’s low season or Parks Canada closes it to vehicles.

 It’s a well-paved road that starts right after Vermilion Lakes and can take you all the way to Lake Louise with astonishing views, stopping the whole way.
 You don’t have to ride the whole 60 km either, when I’m looking for a short ride I typically just ride to Johnston Canyon and back.
+Parks Canada restricts vehicle traffic during certain parts of the year, making this a great ride.
+Read all about cycling the Bow Valley Parkway before you go!

 Other great Banff bike rides

-• Legacy Trail
+- Legacy Trail

-• Lake Minnewanka Loop
+- Lake Minnewanka Loop

-• Bike to Moraine Lake
+- Bike to Moraine Lake in May

 The Best Canoe/SUP/Kayak Spot in Banff